-The blue Dachshund is one of the best looking of all of the Dachshund breeds.
+The blue Dachshund is one of the best-looking of all the Dachshund breeds.
 The color blue in this breed is one that is a diluted color of black and both of the parent dogs have to have the blue color in their genes in order to make the blue Dachshund.

 There are two kinds of blue Dachshunds, a miniature, and a standard size.
 This breed comes in many different colorings, markings, patterns, and coat types.

 The blue Dachshund is a breed of the Dachshund that was bred to be the color blue.
 This happens when the genes for the blue color are in both parents.
-The blue color is actually a diluted color of black which gives the dog a bluish tint.
+The blue color is actually a diluted color of black which gives stunning coat of the dog a bluish tint.

 This breed of dog is exciting to have and will be the talk of the town as you strut it down the road but getting a dog of this rare color can come with a price because these dogs are not always as healthy as the other colored Dachshunds are.